JetBrains/intellij-sdk-docs/topics/basics/ide_infrastructure.md

 For the latter, reporting is disabled by default — instead, there's an option to disable the plugin causing the exception.

 To let users report such errors to the vendor, plugins can use one of the solutions:
-- Use [JetBrains Exception Analyzer (EA)](https://plugins.jetbrains.com/docs/marketplace/exception-analyzer.html) that sends errors to the backend provided by JetBrains.
+- Use [JetBrains Exception Analyzer (EA)](https://plugins.jetbrains.com/docs/marketplace/exception-analyzer.html) that sends errors to the backend provided by JetBrains (2023.3+).
 - Implement custom [`ErrorReportSubmitter`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/diagnostic/ErrorReportSubmitter.java) registered in `com.intellij.errorHandler` extension point.
 See [IntelliJ Platform Explorer](https://jb.gg/ipe?extensions=com.intellij.errorHandler) for existing implementations — ranging from pre-filling web-based issue tracker forms to fully automated submission to log monitoring systems.
 This [tutorial](https://www.plugin-dev.com/intellij/general/error-reporting/) also offers a working solution for using _Sentry_.